jgenger/SARS-CoV-2-project/narratives/nCoV-SARS-2-CeMM_ncov.md

 <figure class="image"><img src="https://cemm.at/fileadmin/_processed_/f/c/csm_Illustration-SARS-CoV-2_1_Bobby-Rajesh-Malhotra_CeMM_8f76ab32e9.png" alt="SARS CoV-2 docking the ACE2 receptor in human cells."><figcaption>© Bobby Rajesh Malhotra / CeMM</figcaption>

 # [Credits & Acknowledgements](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?d=map&r=region)
-We gratefully appreciate the community resources and tools provided by the [Nextstrain project](https://nextstrain.org/)[1] which helped us to conduct our phylogenetic analysis and share our results with you.
+* We gratefully appreciate the community resources and tools provided by the [Nextstrain project](https://nextstrain.org/)[1] which helped us to conduct our phylogenetic analysis and share our results with you.
-We also thank the [GISAID initiative](https://www.gisaid.org/)[2] for providing access to 8343 SARS-CoV-2 sequences that we could use for this analysis.
+* We also thank the [GISAID initiative](https://www.gisaid.org/)[2] for providing access to 8343 SARS-CoV-2 sequences that we could use for this analysis.
-We would like to acknowledge our scientific collaborators from the Center for Virology of the Medical University of Vienna who provided us access to samples and the WWTF for providing funding for this project.
+* We would like to acknowledge our scientific collaborators from the Center for Virology of the Medical University of Vienna who provided us access to patient samples and the WWTF for providing funding for this project.

 # [Citations](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?d=map&r=region)